Neliska Ann Briscoe: Personal life

 Following her two-year tour with the Harlem Playgirls, Briscoe returned to New Orleans, where she met a merchant mariner named David "Val" Mouton.
 At the peak of her success she left her career in show business to marry Mouton in 1942.
-They had two daughters, Avon ("Vonnie") and Debra and a son Hodges.
+They had two daughters, Avon ("Vonnie") and Debra, and a son Hodges.
 Briscoe, a strong advocate for the right to vote, became a registered voter in New Orleans in 1948.

 Briscoe divorced her husband in 1950 due to domestic abuse.
 After the divorce she and her daughters lived with her mother on North Tonti Street in New Orleans, and Briscoe became a successful businesswoman.
 She studied cosmetology, operated a gift boutique named Avon and Debra's Gift Shop after her daughters, owned a small restaurant, and worked as a seamstress, making ball gowns for Mardi Gras.

-In 1957 Briscoe married Clarence Casimire, whom she had known from her youth.
-The marriage ceremony was performed by Briscoe's half brother Joseph Mitchell at the Christian Mission Baptist Church he co-founded in New Orleans.
-Shortly after their marriage the couple moved to Cleveland with Briscoe's daughters and Casimire's daughter from a previous marriage.
+In 1957, Briscoe married Clarence Casimire, whom she had known from her youth.
+The marriage ceremony was performed by Briscoe's half-brother Joseph Mitchell at the Christian Mission Baptist Church he co-founded in New Orleans.
+Shortly after their marriage, the couple moved to Cleveland with Briscoe's daughters and Casimire's daughter from a previous marriage.
 They had one son.
 Despite her retirement from the stage, Briscoe continued to perform.
 She started to learn saxophone in her sixties, did splits on her seventy-fifth birthday, and danced on her eightieth birthday.

-In 1994 Briscoe was hospitalized with bone cancer at St. Alexis Hospital.
+In 1994, Briscoe was hospitalized with bone cancer at St. Alexis Hospital in Cleveland.
 A nun at the hospital told one of Briscoe's daughters that Briscoe "had talked of being a famous dancer...about wearing a satin tuxedo and conducting an orchestra.
 The nun added quickly that it was surely the morphine".
 She died four months after her 80th birthday, on August 25, 1994.